-- All swine exhibited must be owned in the name of one individual member based on the tagging information submitted to the Wyoming State Fair by the Sweetwater County Extension Office. - 2.
+- If you put property in an unassigned pen, be prepared to move. - 1.
+All swine exhibited must be owned in the name of one individual member based on the tagging information submitted to the Wyoming State Fair by the Sweetwater County Extension Office. - 2.
 All swine must meet animal health requirements on page 11-12. - Adhere to the Wyoming Livestock Board (WLSB) recommendations concerning Porcine Epidemic Diarrhea Virus (PEDv).
 Refer to pages 13-14. - 4.
 Swine entries in the breeding show are not eligible to show in the market swine show and vice versa. - 5.
 All swine will be inspected before being penned.
 Health papers will also be checked at this time.
 Suspect hogs and all hogs transported with suspect hogs may be dismissed from the fairgrounds by the County Fair Veterinarian with the Owners knowing. - No oil or powders allowed on hogs when they are in the show ring.
 WATER ONLY.